prestodb/presto/presto-docs/src/main/sphinx/connector/base-arrow-flight.rst

         data-source.port=<PORT>
         data-source.ssl=<TRUE/FALSE>

-        note : You can add other properties that are required for your Flight server to connect.
+        Note : You can add other properties that are required for your Flight server to connect.

 ========================================== ==============================================================
 Property Name                               Description